 Moreover, while I didn't shoot a graph for testing it, the lens also exhibits very low distortion.
 Faces didn't appear bloated even when I filled the frame with them at minimum focusing distance.
 The 50mm/1.8 Nikkor in comparison makes faces appear larger.

-Here's a gallery of portrait samples, all shot at f1.4, with no retouching and minimal adjustments in Adobe Camera Raw:
+Here's a gallery of portrait samples, all shot at f1.4, with minimal adjustments in Adobe Camera Raw:

 All that sharpness comes with one trade-off, though: slightly-to-moderately distracting bokeh.